jimlindstrom/InteractiveMidiImproviser/README.md

 This is a project for testing out ideas on computer music generation.

+Check out some of the interesting visualizations produced by this package when detecting rhythmic structure in songs. <http://jimlindstrom.github.com/InteractiveMidiImproviser/>

 ### Some dependencies:

      sudo apt-get install libportmidi-dev   # for the ruby wrapper of portmidi